Troubleshooting

 Solution: Click the "Setup" tab.
 Ensure that the dragdown menu is set correctly: DFM FW-82 = Filter.
 Hit the "Filter" button and a dialog box will open.
 DON'T CHANGE any of the filter position assignments (eg, 1=U, 2=B, etc).
 Do ensure that the dragdown in "COM Port" is set to "COM1" -- change it if necessary.
 Exit the window and hit "Restart" on the Setup window.
 If the error dialog box reappears, contact Dr. Layden for help.

-4) There is a bright, slightly out of focus glow in the field which stays at the same position on the CCD even if you point the telescope at vastly different coordinates.
+4) There is a bright, out of focus glow in the field which stays at the same position on the CCD even if you point the telescope at vastly different coordinates (like this).

-Solution: Check to see if the cross hairs are illuminated in the telescope eyepiece.
+Solution: Turn off all lights.
+Check to see whether the cross hairs are illuminated in the telescope eyepiece.
 If they are, turn it off using the potentiometer on the telescope tube.
-Be sure the cross hair light for the finder telescope is off too -- no sense in producing excess photons in the dome!
+Turn off the cross hair light for the finder telescop too -- no sense in producing excess photons in the dome!

 5) All stars appear like huge, out of focus doughnuts.